ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 For traditional single-wire-per-channel (PWM) receivers a PPM encoder can be used to convert the receiver outputs to PPM-SUM.

+.. tip:: As of Ardupilot 4.0 versions of firmware, any autopilot UART may be used as an input for an RC receiver, instead of the designated RCIN pin, by setting that port's ``SERIALx_PROTOCOL`` to 23.
+However, some serial protocols require inversion (SBUS) and the UART must be capable of using the ``SERIALx_OPTIONS`` parameter to invert the RX input, otherwise, an external inverter will be required.
+This also allows a second RC receiver to be attached to the autopilot for redundancy.
+If the first receiver (first detected valid after boot) fails, then the second will be used.
+Note that whatever RC input ranges and trims were calibrated will be used for the second when it becomes active.
+Both receivers MUST be set to send no pulses in failsafe for this to work properly.

 .. tip::

    Information about compatible receivers and how they are connected can be found in :ref:`Compatible RC Transmitter and Receiver Systems <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.
+Also see :ref:`common-multiple-rx` for use of multiple RC receivers

 .. figure:: ../../../images/FRSkyTaranis.jpg
    :target: ../_images/FRSkyTaranis.jpg